ruggeri/tech-notes/ai/foundations-of-deep-learning.md

   because of the recurrence relationship.
 That leads to potential explosion of errors.
     * Karpathy recommends another technique called *policy gradients*.
+* Sriraj shows a multi-armed bandit solver using policy gradients.
+But I didn't really follow what he was doing.